inabikarilibrary/inalib/inapedia/tournaments/sf/sf3.md

 # Strikers Frontier #3

-Strikers Frontier #3 was the second edition of the [Strikers Frontier](sfmain.md) tournament series.
+Strikers Frontier #3 was the third edition of the [Strikers Frontier](sfmain.md) tournament series.
-17 players participated.
+23 players participated.

 Tier: Minor